-Most of the old farmsteads are now in ruins but a few have become permanent houses and others such as Moor Rigg Barn have become self-catering holiday cottages.
-There is as yet no reliable Internet connection or mobile phone signal in the valley so it is still remote from modern life.
+Some of the old farmsteads are now in ruins but a few have become permanent houses and others such as Moor Rigg Barn have become self-catering holiday cottages.

 There is much to learn and explore in Grisedale and its surrounds.
 There are three publications about Grisedale which are no longer in print and therefore very difficult to find: Roger Cockcroft’s (1975), The Dale that Died, John Banks’ (1991), The Silent Stream and the self published Memories of Grisdale and Beyond… (2005), by Annie Atkinson (nee Lund).
-The latter is now almost impossible to find and I am grateful to the Atkinson family of Wray who donated my copy.
 Further records of Quaker life can be found in The Quaker registers of Ravenstonedale.

 It is always worth looking up Grisedale on the web.
 Several walking groups have recorded the trails through Grisedale with some pretty good images.

 Grisedale is a remote valley at the western edge of the Yorkshire Dales.
 Its name is likely to derive from the Norse language Gris (pig or boar) Dal (valley).
 It has only a single track road into it which ends at the head of the dale.
 What land remains beyond here is often boggy and hard walking but the views are worth the effort.
 There are hay meadows and hill pasture below the intake walls and footpaths criss-cross the valley.